szewczem/CNN-car-plates-detection/README.md

 - Model save/load capability
 - Custom training, validation, and testing implementation
 - Hyperparameters tuning for Keras model (grid search)
+- Saving checkpoint corresponding to the epoch that achieved the best mean IoU (highest accuracy)
+- Early stopping to prevent overfitting and unnecessary training

 ## Dataset